 Read this blog post to understand if their temperament is something you could handle, what to look out for to make them flourish and if they would be a good fit for your family.
 Let’s dive right in!

 The Dobermann originated from Germany and was first bred selectively by Karl Friedrich Louis Dobermann around the 1860s.
 Until today the breed bears his name.

 Mr Dobermann was a tax collector and keeper of a dog pound.
 Back then, it was not the safest job on the planet.
 He was a man of many talents, also working as a night watchman.
 He needed a dog that could protect him.
 Someone steady, watchful, and resistant to challenges.
 Looks came second.

 The exact ancestry heritage is hazy as he failed to breed records.
 There are some good guesses about which dog breeds have influenced the Dobermann.
 Potentially German Shepherds for stamina and intelligence, the German Pinscher for speed, some Weimaraner for scent tracking and Rottweiler (the ancestor of the Rottweiler) for strength and guarding attributes.
-Even Great Dane, Manchester Terrier and Greyhounds have contributed to this wonderful breed, although this happened further down the line.
+Even Great Danes, Manchester Terrier and Greyhounds have contributed to this wonderful breed, although this happened further down the line.